Why Be Generous?

 She lived on Social Security and a small pension.
-She got meals on meals but never failed to save the aluminum foil packing the meal.
+She got meals on wheels but never failed to save the aluminum foil packing the meal.
 By the time she moved, she had thousands of aluminum foil balls.

-While Mildred never achieved fame, never wrote a book, appeared on the silver screen, or became the CEO of some mega corporation, she achieved much more.
+While Mildred never achieved fame, wrote a book, appeared on the silver screen, or became the CEO of some mega corporation, she achieved much more.
 She earned the respect, admiration and love of her family, her friends and her community.
 In my own family’s life, she volunteered at 83 to come help my wife after our first child’s birth.
 She gave herself.
 She repeated the act when our second child came.

-And when she could no longer handle physical work, she wrote letters—long, scratchy, beautiful letters telling of her praise for her granddaughter and great grandchildren.
+And when she could no longer handle physical work, she wrote letters—long, scratchy, beautiful letters telling of her praise for her granddaughter and great-grandchildren.
 We enjoyed getting those letters.
 Who can resist someone who expresses love so freely?

 Those letters stand today like proud epitaphs of her life?
 I wonder how mine will read.